hnkarimi96/Digital-health/README.md

 - **Outlier Removal**

 #### **Reactive Dataset**
-A reactive expression processes the uploaded data file, applying the cleaning function and updating the UI elements.
-This ensures that users can immediately work with their dataset after uploading it.
+A reactive expression processes the data file, applying the cleaning function and updating the UI elements.
+This ensures that users can immediately work with the dataset.

 #### **Scatter Plot Generation**
 The `renderPlot` function creates a scatter plot using `ggplot2`.
 The plot updates based on the user's selected X and Y variables and the sample size.
 This allows users to find relationships between variables visually.